Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Beam loss due to magnet field errors

 Figure~\ref{fig: tune diagram nonlinSC allerrs emittances} shows the vicinity of the identified (black) low-loss working point area and plots the average of horizontal and vertical emittance growth: red colours indicate a net increase and blue colours a net decrease in transverse emittance.
 While the strong beam losses within stop-bands often result in a net shrinking of transverse emittance, the situation looks favourable inside the low-loss area contour: the FFSC simulations predict an average transverse emittance growth of max.\ $10\%$.
 To be precise, the growths amount to some horizontal $\Delta \epsilon_x/\epsilon_x<5\%$ and vertical $\Delta \epsilon_y/\epsilon_y<15\%$.

-It is worth to mention that operating SIS100 in this working point area below integer tunes requires further considerations: head-tail instabilities mainly driven by the resistive-wall impedance become strong and should be mitigated by a transverse feedback system, and the divergence of the closed orbit distortion (which is independent of space charge and originates from magnet misalignments and dipole errors) requires precise control by making use of the steering corrector magnets.
+It is worth to mention that operating SIS100 in this identified working point area below integer tunes requires further considerations.
+Firstly, the growth time of the transverse resistive-wall instability becomes short compared to the accumulation time and should be mitigated.
+Foreseen are passive measures, like dedicated octupole magnets for Landau damping, and an active transverse feedback system.
+Appendix~\ref{app: tunes above integer} shows why the adjacent tune quadrants above integer tunes are less favourable for high-intensity operation.
+Secondly, the divergence of the closed orbit distortion (which is independent of space charge and originates from magnet misalignments and dipole errors) requires precise control by making use of the steering corrector magnets.
 Here it shall suffice to note that corresponding equipment is going to be installed in SIS100.
 A detailed discussion of affiliated effects goes beyond the purpose of the present paper and we focus on the space charge aspects.

 In order to identify the relevant error multipole orders which limit the low-loss area from below, we performed simulations with reduced error models: the $a_n,b_n$ multipole components in both dipole and quadrupole magnets are cumulatively added with increasing order $n$.
 Figure \ref{fig: influence error order} shows the results for tunes below the coupling line, where the coloured areas cover the tune regions of acceptable low-loss working points.
 As these simulations only cover 20'000 turns (1/8 of the injection plateau), a threshold of $1\%$ beam loss is chosen.
-For reference, the dashed black line represents the low-loss working point area when including all considered field error orders up to 7th order: this contour matches the corresponding $5\%$ beam loss contour after 160'000 turns from Fig.~\ref{fig: tune diagram nonlinSC allerrs}).
+For reference, the dashed black line represents the low-loss working point area when including all considered field error orders up to 7${}^\text{th}$ order: this contour matches the corresponding $5\%$ beam loss contour after 160'000 turns from Fig.~\ref{fig: tune diagram nonlinSC allerrs}).

 The results in Fig.~\ref{fig: influence error order} illustrate the dominating impact of the low-order field errors.
 The blue region is limited by resonances excited by the field imperfections of quadrupole and sextupole order.
 The turquoise area includes also the octupole order: note the near congruence with the dashed reference contour which includes all errors.
 Skipping the decapole order, the orange area further includes the dodecapole order in comparison to the turquoise area, which finally matches the reference dashed black line.
 Clearly, the dodecapole order effect is finite but marginal.